epaillas/acm/docs/code/data.md

 :::{admonition} Project dependant
 :class: caution
-The model error definition depends on the project.
+The model error definition depends on the project, and is defined on each `acm.observable` project class.
 (For example, it can be defined as the mean of the difference between the model prediction and the data for the test set)
 :::

 The emulator error is saved in a `emulator_error/` directory, with a subdirectory for each statistic.